 Connectors – Crimp-on or solder pin type

-Electrodes – Use disposable electrodes to pick up bio-signals associated with the voltage difference between the cornea and the retina of each eye (Wallgreens; Item Code: 21055; ECG patches also work).
+Electrodes – Use disposable electrodes to pick up bio-signals associated with movements of the eyes.
+(Wallgreens; Item Code: 21055; ECG patches also work).

-Monitor - In keeping with other reading researchers, the text sample should be readable on a computer monitor from a distance of about one meter using a basic font.
+Monitor - In keeping with other reading researchers, the text should be readable on a computer monitor from a distance of about 50 cm to 1 meter.

 Power Supply - Eight, AA batteries to provide 12 VDC

 Signal Acquisition & Processing – An electrooculograph is the writing instrument that amplifies positional changes of the eye and filters unwanted bio-signals as well as 60 Hz interference from nearby electric lights and appliances.
-An interpretable record of the analog voltage output associated with EM activity is an electrooculogram.
-The analog voltage correlates with the number of character spaces traveled by the eyes as they read a sentence.
+A record of the analog voltage output associated with EM activity is an electrooculogram.
+The analog voltage is approximately correlated with the number of character spaces traveled by the eyes as they read a sentence.

 Research grade EOGs sell for thousands of dollars; but this project will barely make a dent in your departmental budget!
 I discovered a student grade, dual-channel EOG at an estate auction for $25 and then invested some time to setup and test the unit.
 The battery operated, analog unit is ideal for this project.
 However, the model is discontinued and may require some effort to locate.
 Try electronic auctions or schools downsizing their biology departments.
-If you're really jazzed and have the tech skills, build your own battery-powered EOG.
-Watchmeflyy posted a detailed instructable that shows you how to do this.
+If you're really jazzed and have the tech skills, "Watchmefly" has posted an instructable for a DIY EOG monitor that controls lights with your eyes.

 USB Flash Drives - For storing each student's EOG file